What is DNS Propagation?

 Time To Live & Remote Caching

 Since most DNS records don't change very often, most resolvers are configured to cache or store the results of previous lookups and respond to subsequent requests from the cached results for a period of time until the resolver decides that the cached copy is too old to be trusted.
 Propagation is the period it takes for the record cached on all resolvers everywhere to expire.
-In each record in the zone, there is a Time To Live (TTL) value that specifies (in seconds) how long a resolver should cache the record.
+In each record in the DNS zone, a Time To Live (TTL) value specifies (in seconds) how long a resolver should cache the record.

 One technique to reduce the time it takes for changes to propagate is to reduce the TTL value in the current zone before making changes; however, the change in the TTL on the record itself will take the length of time specified in the original TTL value to propagate before propagation period is lowered for further changes.
 Also, some ISPs configure their resolvers to ignore the TTL value specified in the record altogether and cache the record for a length of time that they specify instead.
-Some resolvers are configured to cache records for up to 72 hours, although most are configured for less.
+Some resolvers are configured to cache records for up to 72 hours, although most are configured less.
 Ultimately, time resolves propagation issues.